The Hugh M. & Kathryn Arant, Sr. Scholarship in Veterinary Medicine

 James C. & Linda B. Johnson Annual Scholarship

 James C. and Linda B. Johnson established this scholarship in April 2004.
-Mr. and Mrs. Johnson of Germantown, TN are long time supporters of the College of Veterinary Medicine.
-In the 1980’s they sponsored the Dr. Gerry L. Grant Humane Award in honor of their veterinarian, Dr. Grant.
+Mr. and Mrs. Johnson of Germantown, TN, are both supporters of the College of Veterinary Medicine.
+In the 1980s they sponsored the Dr. Gerry L. Grant Humane Award in honor of their veterinarian, Dr. Grant.
 The scholarship assists veterinary students who have demonstrated good moral character, integrity and honesty.
 The recipient must be generally perceived as having a caring and compassionate attitude toward animals and individuals.

 H. Kelley Jones South Carolina Association of Veterinarians

 In 2006, the South Carolina Association of Veterinarians established this annual scholarship in memory of H. Kelley Jones.
-Recipients of the scholarship must be second or third year student who is a resident of South Carolina, and they must demonstrate leadership skills and exhibit positive and professional attitude toward others.
+A recipient of the scholarship must be a second or third year student who is a resident of South Carolina, and he or she must demonstrate leadership skills and exhibit positive and professional attitude toward others.